 A recent piece on Romper got me incensed.
 The author, Fiona Tapp, had given some thought to the "breast is best" mantra.
 Given the backlash she'd experienced, Tapp considered the facts behind "breast is best".
 In the end, she decided that saying "breast is best" is "perfectly OK".
 Tapp proceeded to offer 9 reasons to support her conclusion.

 It's been a while since I have tackled this topic on the blog.
 But I talk about it often so it feels like a good time to revisit why I hate, yes hate, this term.
-Here are 11 reasons why "breast isn't best" makes you wrong.
+Here are 11 reasons why "breast is best" makes you wrong.

 1) Baby cared for and protected is more important than what baby is fed.
 Need science on that?
 Look at the ACE Study (here or here) or any other research on the affects of early childhood trauma and neglect.
 An especially good resource is Dr Nadine Burke Harris' TED talk.
 That's here.